Reality is often stranger than fiction. The timeline of current events is like living in a disaster film?. What is the intelligent thing to do?

 1. Acknowledge Your Fear

 The first thing you need to do is admit you are afraid.
-Once you do this, you can think about handling it.
-This will help you from acting out of fear.
-That’s because fear easily turns into anger.
+Once you acknowledge fear, it gives you the ability to handle it.
+Instead of acting out of fear, you have other options.
+That’s because fear quickly turns into anger.

 Fear triggers your fight, flight, or freeze reaction.
 The Sympathetic Nervous (SN) system automatically takes charge when we are in danger.
-This is a default setting of the nervous system.
-This is a natural part of our primitive monkey brain.
+It’s the default setting of the nervous system, our primitive monkey brain.
 The SN system increases blood flow to muscles by shutting down blood flow to the skin and intestines.

 The brain responds to the increased adrenalin and a host of other powerful enzymes by shutting off the brain’s higher thinking centers.
 That’s the problem.
 With the SN in control, you might be stronger and able to move quickly, but it’s reactionary.
 You lose your ability to use the higher thinking center.

 So acknowledge the fear, but don’t give into it.
 Yes, it is a scary situation, but resolve not to act in a fearful, selfish, self-serving way.
-When you are fearful, say to yourself, “I will not give in to fear.
-I will follow common-sense advice, preserve and protect the interests of the weakest.”
-To survive living in a disaster movie requires emotional equilibrium to make cogent decisions.
+When you are frightened, say to yourself, “I will not give in to fear.
+Instead, I will follow common-sense advice, preserve and protect the interests of the weakest.”
+To survive living in a disaster movie requires emotional equilibrium to make effective decisions.

 2. Don’t Get Sidetracked

 Don’t get sidetracked and end up engaging in activities that flaunt the danger.
 Don’t put yourself at risk and ask others to do the same.
-This reinforces their denial of fear and puts everyone at risk.
+It reinforces their denial of fear and puts everyone at risk.
+It’s like living in a disaster movie.

 Stay clear of people who refute the epidemiologists and scientists.
 Watch out for people who prefer political or religious pundits’ advice.
 Don’t get caught up in conspiracy theories.
 Follow only legitimate sources of information.
 Don’t allow yourself to get sidetracked.